Brian McClure: College career

+Statistics

 NFL replacement player

-McClure was drafted in the 12th round of the 1986 NFL Draft by the Buffalo Bills.
+McClure was drafted 313th overall in the 12th round of the 1986 NFL draft by the Buffalo Bills.
 The arrival of Jim Kelly from the United States Football League pushed him to fourth string on the team's depth chart (behind Kelly, Frank Reich and Art Schlichter), and he was cut along with Schlichter prior to the start of the regular season after injuring his hand in the final preseason game.
 He was again cut by the Bills in training camp in 1987, but a got a chance to play after all when Buffalo signed him as a replacement player during that year's players strike.

 After two weeks of replacement games (both losses, in which Buffalo scored a total of 13 points) and mediocre performances by quarterbacks Dan Manucci and Willie Totten, the Bills named McClure their starting quarterback for the October 18 contest against the New York Giants in Buffalo.
+McClure's task would be extra difficult, as future Hall of Famer Lawrence Taylor crossed the picket line to re-join the Giants; he would get two sacks and numerous hits on the replacement QB.
 The game turned out to be a defensive struggle: neither team scored until New York kicked a field goal early in the fourth quarter.
 McClure was not helping much, throwing three interceptions.
 Late in the game, though, Buffalo drove down to the Giants 14, then Todd Schlopy kicked a field goal to tie it and force overtime.
-In the OT, McClure (whose college nickname was the GOAT) again drove the Bills down the field, this time to the 10, when Schlopy won it with another field goal.
-The following week, the strike was over and McClure was released.
+In the OT, McClure again drove the Bills down the field, this time to the 10-yard-line; Schlopy won the game with another field goal.
+The quarterback would be placed on injured reserve the following week—after four days spent primarily in the whirlpool—with what he called "total body-ache".
+He was one of the few replacement players not cut immediately when the strike was over.

 Among players who appeared in only one NFL game, McClure's 20 completions, 38 attempts and 181 passing yards remain all-time records.

+After football

+Brian McClure would move back to Cleveland with his wife, get a job in the public works department, coach youth football and start a family.
+His older son, Kade, was selected in the sixth round of the 2017 MLB draft by the Chicago White Sox after three years with the University of Louisville where he compiled a 21–5 record.
+Kade McClure has pitched seven seasons in the minors as of 2024; he is currently with the Class AA Altoona Curve in the Pittsburgh Pirates system.